Register your company in Singapore fully online with expert local support.

 Do I need to visit Singapore to incorporate a company?

 No. Foreign founders can incorporate a Singapore company fully remotely.
-You must use a licensed corporate service provider (CSP) — you cannot register directly through ACRA's BizFile+ portal without a Singpass, which requires Singapore residency.
+You must use a licensed corporate service provider (CSP).
+You cannot register directly through ACRA's Bizfile portal without a Singpass, which requires Singapore residency.
 Your CSP handles the application on your behalf.
-The process typically takes 1–3 business days once your documents are submitted.
+The process typically takes 1 to 3 business days once your documents are submitted.

 Can a foreigner own 100% of a Singapore company?